Who Decides the Visitation Arrangement?

 - Set times and days for visitation during the school year

-- Holiday and Summer visitation
+- Holiday and summer visitation

 - Parameters for modification of the plan